dschnare/vanilla/README.md

 {
   server: {
-    root: 'relative path to server root (relative to options JSON file or the current directory)' },
+    root: 'relative/absolute path to server root (relative to options JSON file or the current directory)' },
   js: {
     output: 'path to copy/output javascript files (relative to server root)',